Canop/safecloset/README.md

 A drawer contains a list of (key, value).
 Values are texts in which you can store a code, a password, comments, a poem, some data, etc.

-A drawer can also contains deeper crypted drawers.
+A drawer can also contain deeper crypted drawers.

 ![clear drawer](doc/clear-drawer.png)